GraionDilach/RandomGraionTweaks/readme.md

 __COMPATIBILITY:__ This component overwrites Tweaks Anthology's Alter Wisdom-Based Divine Bonus Spell Table component and partially overwrites Scales of Balance's Stat-based Bonus Spells.

+## Component 101 Grant Ranger spell slots to Cleric-Ranger multiclasses

+By default, the Infinity Engine only grants Cleric spell slots to C/R multiclasses.
+This component allows C/Rs to receive the Ranger spell slots as well, tied to the character's ranger level.

+__COMPATIBILITY:__ This component shouldn't conflict with other mods.
+You need to install it after all mod components which would change the amount of ranger spell slots though.

 ## Component 1000 Change Worgs to use IWD2 artwork

 Instead of the regular recolored wolf animation.